joerg-krause/rust-cross-libs/README.md

 ## Hello, world!

-Export path to your host Rust binaries and libraries as well as the path to your custom target JSON file:
+Export the path to your host Rust binaries and libraries as well as the path to your custom target JSON file:

     $ export PATH=$PWD/rust/bin:$PATH
     $ export LD_LIBRARY_PATH=$PWD/rust/lib